lapesd/dynemol/docs/procedures/overlap.md

 ### Complexity

 This is probably the bottleneck of this program.
 As this function is called on every iteration of the main loop, for every atom.
+Later tests with profiling software confirmed the above assumption.
+See [profiling](../profiling) for more info.

 Assuming each loop iterates from 1 to N. At some point, we have a 10 deep loop.
-Possibly resulting in a N^10 complexity, which is impressive.
+Possibly resulting in a N^10 complexity, which is quite impressive.

 ### Options